scerts for web

 Speaker Profile:

-Emily Rubin, MS, CCC-SLP is the Director of the Educational Outreach Program at the Marcus Autism Center, affiliated with Emory University.
-She is a speech-language pathologist specializing in autism, Asperger’s Syndrome, and related social learning disabilities.
+Emily Rubin, MS, CCC-SLP is the Director of Communication Crossroads, Inc. in Atlanta, GA.
+She is a speech-language pathologist specializing in the relationship between social emotional engagement and learning.
 As a former adjunct faculty member and lecturer at Yale University, she has served as a member of their Autism and Developmental Disabilities Clinic.
-She recently participated as a member of the American Speech-Language-Hearing Association’s Ad Hoc Committee on Autism Spectrum Disorders (ASD), a committee charged with developing guidelines related to the role of speech-language pathologists in the diagnosis, assessment, and treatment of ASD.
-She is a co-author of the SCERTS Assessment Process and she provides professional development internationally to educational programs developing programs for social and emotional learning and serving children and adolescents with autism and related developmental disorders.
+She participated as a member of the American Speech-Language-Hearing Association’s Ad Hoc Committee on the Autism Spectrum, a committee charged with developing guidelines related to the role of speech-language pathologists in the diagnosis, assessment, and treatment of autism.
+She is a co-developer of the Social Emotional Engagement – Knowledge and Skills (SEE-KS) professional learning approach.
+Emily is also the co-author of SCERTS, a criterion referenced assessment tool and framework for social and emotional development.
+She lectures internationally and provides consultation to educational programs developing programs for social and emotional learning and engagement in the classroom setting.

 2 Day trainings